Canonical Links Best Practices

 The Dos and Don’ts of Canonical Linking

 The rel=canonical tag is quickly becoming the easiest way to redirect search engines to the original version of a page while still keeping all the ranking factors of the duplicate page.
 Users can still visit and link to the old page.
-Still, when search engines follow those links to duplicate pages, the canonical tag tells them, “don’t rank this page; rank this other page over here instead, and I want all of the authority of this duplicate page attributed to the original as well.”
-Building these links helps search engines avoid confusion when deciding which page to rank, which helps with your rankings. canonical link example
+Still, when search engines follow those links to duplicate pages, the canonical tag tells them, “Don’t rank this page; rank this other page over here instead, and I want all of the authority of this duplicate page attributed to the original as well.”
+Building these links helps search engines avoid confusion when deciding which page to rank, which helps with your rankings.

 Canonical Linking vs. 301 Redirects